 Once the image has been enlarged, you will see a circle on the upper right corner of the screen indicating the scale of the current image.
 You can also zoom out by tapping on the circle.

-If you zoom in on an area and exit the live-viewing session without zooming out, the feed will stay zoomed-in next time you watch live feed.
+If you zoom in on an area and exit the live-viewing session without zooming out, the feed will stay zoomed-in next time you watch the live feed.
 Motion Events generated during this period of time will be zoomed-in as well.

 We tried our best to make the feature work on as many devices as possible.
 However, there are still some technical difficulties we were not able to overcome.

 Please note that zoom is not available on all devices and/or lens.
-In most cases, this happens because the resolution of the camera sensor is too low (for example, the front-racing lens on older models).
+In most cases, this happens because the resolution of the camera sensor is too low (for example, the front-facing lens on older models).

 Depending on the supported resolutions of the camera sensor, you might notice the center of the area you want to zoom in is a bit different from what you anticipated.
 This is because converting different aspect ratios causes some bias.